The standard advice when it comes to a healthy diet is to include more vegetables and fruits.

 The maitake is actually an adaptogen.
 Adaptogens help the body in combating any kind of physical or mental difficulty.
 The adaptogens regulate the unbalanced systems of the body.

-Although you can use maitake in recipes for extra taste, it is actually a medicinal mushroom as well.
+Although we can use maitake in recipes for extra taste, it is actually a medicinal mushroom as well.
 The maitake grows wild in parts of North America, Japan, and China.
-This mushroom grows at the bottom of Maple, Oak and Elm trees.
+This mushroom grows at the bottom of Maple, Oak, and Elm trees.

 People who know this mushroom are praising it for its promises of longevity, health, and vitality.

-Furthermore, based on several studies extracts from maitake mushroom have been shown to protect against diabetes.
+Furthermore, based on several studies extracts from maitake mushrooms have been shown to protect against diabetes.
 For instance, one research focused on the ability of the extracts of the mushroom to obstruct alpha-glucosidase.

-The alpha-glucosidase is an enzyme which breaks simple sugars and starch into glucose.
+The alpha-glucosidase is an enzyme that breaks simple sugars and starch into glucose.
 By obstructing this enzyme, the absorption of sugar slows down.
 Furthermore, many oral diabetes drugs are actually alpha-glucosidase inhibitors.

-According to a 2013 study maitake powdered extract can help lower the cholesterol levels.
+Web MD maitake powdered extract can help lower cholesterol levels.
 Also, it was shown that this extract could increase the fatty acids which provide energy.
-For that reason, the researchers note that consuming maitake mushroom might help keep the arteries healthy.
+For that reason, the researchers note that consuming maitake mushrooms might help keep the arteries healthy.

 One 2013 study notes that maitake D-Fraction might be useful when it comes to treating and preventing breast cancer.
 According to the researchers, this mushroom can combat the reproduction and growth of cancerous cells.

-In addition, the maitake mushroom might be useful in treating immune function, flu, cold and low or high blood pressure.
+In addition, the maitake mushroom might be useful in treating immune function, flu, cold, and blood pressure.
 These mushrooms are abundant in amino acids, antioxidants, beta-glucans, minerals, vitamin C, vitamin B, fiber, copper, and potassium.

-Furthermore, they are cholesterol-free, low-sodium, fat-free and low-calorie.
-There are many reasons why you should include this mushroom in your diet.
+Furthermore, they are cholesterol-free, low-sodium, fat-free, and low-calorie.
+There are many reasons why we should include this mushroom in our diet.
 Read on to learn how.

-Adding maitake in your food is very simple, just add them to any food in which you would usually include mushrooms.
-You can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, you can fry them in butter or grill them.
+Adding maitake to our food is very simple, we just add them to any food in which we would usually include mushrooms.
+We can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, we can fry them in butter or grill them.

-Maitake has earthy, strong taste.
+Maitake has an earthy, strong taste.
 Therefore, try one before you add the mushroom to your dish.

-In case you have diabetes, make sure to consult your doctor before you include the maitake mushroom in your diet.
-You should know that the maitake might have an impact on your blood glucose.
+In case somebody has diabetes, make sure to consult the doctor before including the maitake mushroom in the diet.
+We should know that the maitake might have an impact on our blood glucose.

-In addition, it might lower the blood pressure, therefore, consult your doctor in case you have hypotension.
-And in case you have an autoimmune disease, are pregnant, or you are breastfeeding make sure to consult your doctor before you consume this mushroom.
+In addition, it might lower the blood pressure, therefore, consult the doctor in case of hypotension.
+And in case of an autoimmune disease, pregnancy, or breastfeeding make, sure to consult your doctor before consuming this mushroom.